TheOdinProject/curriculum/new_course/1_programming_fundementals/input_and_output.md

    #=> will output to our screen the variable named x in which we have stored the text My name is ALEX :)
 ```

-→ In order to input some information from the user we can use gets **bold** command!
+→ In order to input some information from the user we can use **gets** command!
 ```ruby
 y = gets
 #=> on our command line the program is waiting for user input.
 E.g. if we type blue sky and press enter